Home About Our Team Contact Get a free quote

 Secondary dental insurance is a backup plan aimed at helping limit your out-of-pocket dental expenses by covering amounts not paid by your main dental insurance.
 Not many are familiar with the method of secondary coverage, but it can prove a useful means for maximizing your dental benefits and guaranteeing thorough protection.

 That is, secondary dental insurance is an umbrella coverage.
 After your primary dental insurance settles your claim and pays your share of the cost, a secondary policy comes into play to pay for the cost remaining.
-How much coverage secondary insurance pays is determined by policy conditions and limits of coverage.

-It’s important to understand that although secondary dental plans will pay for the balance, they generally won’t pay you more than 100% of the dental treatment.
-This is Coordination of Benefits (COB), and it’s designed to make both dental insurance verification companies work together so that they can pay as much of your dental bill as possible without both of them paying out more than the value of the care.
+It's important to understand that although secondary dental plans will pay for the balance, they generally won't pay you more than 100% of the dental treatment.
+This is Coordination of Benefits (COB), and it's designed to make both dental insurance companies work together so that they can pay as much of your dental bill as possible without both of them paying out more than the value of the care.

 Knowing when to bill secondary dental insurance is crucial so your dental claims are handled correctly and you get the most out of your coverage.
-You typically bill secondary dental insurance after your primary dental insurance has paid its portion of the claim.
-This is what you do:

-• File with Primary Insurance
+File with Primary Insurance

-• File with Secondary Insurance
+File with Secondary Insurance

-• Coordinate Benefits
+Coordinate Benefits

 Your secondary dental plan will coordinate benefits with your primary coverage so that you receive no more than 100% reimbursement, as regulated by rules for Coordination of Benefits (COB).

-Primary Dental Insurance
+Key Differences: Primary vs. Secondary Dental Insurance

-Secondary Dental Insurance
+FeaturePrimary Dental InsuranceSecondary Dental Insurance

 Order of PaymentPays firstPays after primary processes